-Data can also by read at any time without synchronizing to the \overline{DRDY} signal using the RDATA command.
+Data can also be read at any time without synchronizing to the DRDY signal using the RDATA command.
 When an RDATA command is issued, the conversion result currently stored in the data buffer is shifted out on DOUT/DRDY on the following SCLK rising edges.
-Data can be read continuously with the RDATA command as an alternative to monitoring \overline{DRDY} or DOUT/ \overline{DRDY} .
-The \overline{DRDY} pin can be polled after the LSB is clocked out to determine if a new conversion result was loaded.
-If a new conversion completes during the read operation but data from the previous conversion are read, then \overline{DRDY} is low.
-Otherwise, if the most recent result is read, \overline{DRDY} is high.
+Data can be read continuously with the RDATA command as an alternative to monitoring DRDY or DOUT/DRDY.
+The DRDY pin can be polled after the LSB is clocked out to determine if a new conversion result was loaded.
+If a new conversion completes during the read operation but data from the previous conversion are read, then DRDY is low.
+Otherwise, if the most recent result is read, DRDY is high.
 Figure 64 and Figure 65 illustrate the behavior for both cases.